Skip to main content

 After we return to Liberty Lands, please hang out at the bonfire (please at least bring a mask, even if you don't need to wear it.
 As the omicron variant is spreading, we want to keep this event as safe as possible so that we won't have to reduce the Parade like we did in 2020.
 It's better to have the mask when in close proximity to others than not to have it and then to find you need it.

-Be sure to enjoy the spectacle of Lorenda and Aly and their fire performance.
 Have your pictures taken with old friends or new friends.
 Have fun!

 Please remember that the Urglaawe community is conducting the Yuletide Sock (and Underwear!)
 Drive for area shelters.
 All donated clothing items must be new and unworn.
 During the distribution of the 2022 donations in early 2023, 1,500 pairs of socks were directly handed out to people in need, and many of them expressed gratitude to the community for its support.
 Donate only if you can afford to do so without causing a strain to yourself.